dataresearchcenter/followthemoney/docs/explorer/types/identifier.md

 ## Identifier formats

-Identifiers are further defined by the format specified for them.
-These validators will enforce specific schemes, often validated by length or using a checksum mechanism.
+Identifier properties can specify a `format`, which names a more precise validation mechanism for values assigned to these properties.
+The validators will enforce constraints on value length or use a checksum mechanism (as defined in [rigour.ids][]).
+Some identifiers are considered as `strong`, meaning they are part of a well-defined, often global, numbering scheme.

 | Code | Label | Strong | Description |
 | ---- | ----- | ------ | ----------- |